RomlinGroup/Flatpack/README.md

   -H 'Content-Type: application/json' \
   -d '{
-  "context": "You are a helpful assistant.", "question": "What is the capital of Sweden?"
+  "context": "You are a helpful assistant.", "question": "What is edge artificial intelligence?"
 }'
 ```